5D Smiles Dental Implant Center

 What they cost and how long they last

 Long-term studies put 10-year implant survival at 95–98%.
-The implant body itself routinely lasts 25+ years; the zirconia crown carries a lifetime warranty against fracture or wear at our practice.
+The implant body itself routinely lasts 25+ years; at our practice, the implant and crown together are covered by our 10-year biological warranty — if it fails biologically (osseointegration, peri-implantitis, bone loss), we redo everything: surgery, parts, lab, all on us.
 Most patients never need to think about it again after the final crown is bonded.

 The biggest variable in longevity is hygiene.
 Implants do not decay, but the gum and bone around them can become inflamed if not cleaned properly — a condition called peri-implantitis.
 We teach you exactly how to clean around them at the final delivery appointment.